ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 Enterprise EAP methods use a version of TLS to form a secure transport.
 Client and server-side certificates are used as credentials.
-EAP-TLS {{?RFC9190}} does not run over TCP, but rather over a reliable transport provided by EAP.
+EAP-TLS {{?EAP-TLS}} does not run over TCP, but rather over a reliable transport provided by EAP.
 To keep it simple the EAP "window" is always one, and there are various amounts of overhead that needs to be accounted for, and the EAP segment size is often noticeably smaller than the normal ethernet 1500 bytes.
 {{?RFC3748}} does guarantee a minimum payload of 1020 bytes.

-The client side certificates are often larger than 1500 bytes and can take two or three round trip times to transport from the supplicant to the authenticator.
+The client side certificates are often larger than 1500 bytes and can take two or three round trip times to transport from the supplicant to the authenticator (see {{EAP-TLS}} and {{?RFC5126}} for terminology).
 In worst case scenarios, which are common with eduroam {{?RFC7593}}, the EAP packets are transported some distance, easily across the entire planet.
 The authenticating system (the "authentication server" in EAP terms) is a system at the institute that issued the client side certificate, and so already has access to the entire client certificate.
 Transferring the client certificate is redundant.